-The treated areas in Alsace and Lorraine since 1924 enjoy, to a slight and diminishing degree, the freedom to deviate from certain rules imposed by the central state, known as the local laws.
-Glenn (1974, p.772) stated already in the 1970s that "local doctrine is generally of declining importance.
+Since 1924, the treated areas in Alsace and Lorraine enjoy the freedom to deviate from certain rules imposed by the central state.
+The deviations, known as the local laws, were limited to selected areas and further diminished over time.
+Glenn (1974, p.772) stated that, already by the 1970s, "local doctrine is generally of declining importance.
 There are few, if any, local jurists remaining (...) and the local law is taught only in two or three optional courses (...)".
 Moreover, French courts refused to make any reference to German jurisprudence and interpret local laws according to French standards and principles.
 Accordingly, the visibility of the laws and their potential influence on the salience of regional "uniqueness" was most likely much higher for the first generations after WWII than for more recent generations.
-Some differences still exist with regard to a small number of welfare policies (including payments to sick employees), which remain more generous in Alsace-Lorraine and include two additional days of vacation.
-Other differences exist with regard to personal bankruptcy law and voluntary associations.
+Still, some differences exist with regard to a small number of welfare policies (including payments to sick employees), which remain more generous in Alsace-Lorraine and include two additional days of vacation.
+Other differences exist with regard to personal bankruptcy law and the aforementioned voluntary associations.